This blog may contain affiliate links. Read our disclosure policy for more info.

 Pub Crawls in Queenstown

 One of the most popular ways to party in Queenstown is on a pub crawl!
 Tourists often join organized pub crawls to take them to the best bars and nightclubs in Queenstown.
 This is a good option if you’re looking to meet other travelers and get shown a good time by a local guide.

 There are two different companies that offer pub crawls in Queenstown, Big Night Out and Kiwi Crawl.
 Big Night Out has organized pub crawls every night of the week from Tuesday to Saturday.
 Each night is a different theme, but you can expect to visit 4 bars, get free pizza, discounted drinks, and some free photos!
 They also have special event crawls for New Years’, St Patricks Day, Australia Day, and more.
 Expect to pay around $25 NZD for a ticket.

-Kiwi Crawl offers their standard 5 bar pub crawl every Tuesday to Saturday night.
+Kiwi Crawl offers its standard 5 bar pub crawl every Tuesday to Saturday night.
 They also have a special ice bar crawl on Tuesdays and Saturdays that, you guessed it, visits one of the ice bars in Queenstown.
 They do group parties and even have the option to start your group event with a party cruise on Lake Wakatipu.
-Kiwi Crawl’s standard pub crawl is $25, where the ice crawl is $35.
+Kiwi Crawl’s standard pub crawl is $25, whereas the ice crawl is $35.